AndrewMC1994/Three-Ideas/three-ideas.md

 - I have little to no experience working with VR so it is a big challenge but I think with the innovations we are seeing in VR it would be worth it.

-- I’ve never used Unity so I have toe learn an entirely new program, fortunately there are a lot of tutorials out there.
+- I’ve never used Unity so I have to learn an entirely new program, fortunately there are a lot of tutorials out there.

 - As it is partly an educational app ill need to thoroughly check that my information is correct.